-Please note that, in part A, associated partners do not need to fill in the information about the researchers involved, nor the role of participating organisation in the project.
+Please note that, in part A, associated partners do not need to fill in the role of participating organisation in the project.
 This information however will need to be described in the relevant sections of parts B1 and B2.

 Please also note that, in part A, neither the beneficiaries, nor the associated partners, need to fill in the list of up to five publications, relevant previous projects, or significant infrastructure.
 This information however will need to be described in the relevant sections of part B2.